 Drug and alcohol abuse counseling and referral are available to employees, students, and their families.
-Additional information on the effects of specific drugs and alcohol as well as drug counseling resources in San Antonio, and surrounding areas, is available from the Alamo Colleges’ counselors/ advisors.
+Additional information on the effects of specific drugs and alcohol as well as drug counseling resources in San Antonio, and surrounding areas, is available from the Alamo Colleges District’s colleges’ counselors/advisors.

 Substance Abuse Prevention

-The Alamo Colleges are committed to substance free environments.
-Distributing, possessing, manufacturing, dispensing, or using alcoholic beverages, drugs, or controlled substances at any of the Alamo Colleges will not be tolerated.
+The Alamo Colleges District is committed to substance free environments.
+Distributing, possessing, manufacturing, dispensing, or using alcoholic beverages, drugs, or controlled substances at any of the colleges in the Alamo Colleges District will not be tolerated.
 Information, consultation, and referrals are available from student services counseling/advising centers.